 Teens that get too far into gambling could face steep consequences for their actions, including declining grades, habitual money problems, less time for family and friends, associations with shady characters who could make life tough and the temptation to perform illegal actions in order to obtain money.

 It is vital to be setting a good example as parents for your children, especially during the formative teen years.
 While gambling maybe ok for older and mature adults to handle, your actions are noticed favorably by your children if you engage in the activity.

 Talk with your children about gambling, reminding them that it is illegal for teens to partake in.
-With your teen, be crystal clear with your expectations regarding gambling and your teen.
+With your teen, be crystal clear about your expectations regarding gambling and your teen.
 Help your child learn ways to resist gambling and develop other interests.

-Finding out if your child has a gambling issue, like many other issues are important to find early.
-There are plenty of people in your local community that can help, including teachers, clergy, counselors and elders.
+Finding out if your child has a gambling issue like many other issues are important to find early.
+There are plenty of people in your local community that can help, including teachers, clergy, counselors, and elders.
 Compulsive gambling may require outside help to properly treat, including counseling and family therapy.